maximnl/RDW_OPENDATA/README.md

 For instance a tesla model S make can be stored in 5+ versions (handelsbenaming in dutch) - Tesla model S, model S , S70 etc...
 When we are counting / reporting on makes / details, this gives inacuarate results, although some "error makes names" can be very exotic and appear in a very low quantities/number of rows.

+Data improvement are applied to our customized RDW data (see below).
+You can apply the same fixes to yoor own data.
+Please consider sharing your fixes so we can improve data together and work as a community.

 # RDW data issues with respect to time series analysis